covertnine/c9-starter/readme.txt

 Yes, but only one tier of dropdowns are currently supported.

 == Changelog ==
+= 2.3.2 =
+Updates for WordPress 5.9, new development tools updated, button fixes, style edits for compatibility

 = 2.3.1 =
 Tweaks to customizer + theme title display on frontend, new license info for dog illustration, some overflow issues fixed.